influxdata/docs-v2/content/v2.0/reference/flux/functions/strings/hassuffix.md

 ---
 title: strings.hasSuffix() function
-description: The strings.hasSuffix() function tests if a string ends with a specific suffix.
+description: The strings.hasSuffix() function indicates if a string ends with a specified suffix.
 menu:
   v2_0_ref:
     name: strings.hasSuffix